Youth & Shelter Services, Inc. Seven-12 House Philosophy

 WHAT STAFF SAY

-Currently, no staff members have contributed reviews to Rehabs.com, however, reviews on Glassdoor and Indeed indicate mixed feedback.
-On Glassdoor, Youth & Shelter Services has an average rating of 3.4 out of five stars based on seven reviews, many of which came from those who work in the two addiction facilities.
-While staff generally find working with clients at YSS rewarding, several commented on issues with management.
-“The management is very disorganized and unprofessional,” an anonymous current employee wrote on Glassdoor.
-A former employee wrote, “poor training, no support from co-workers or supervisors, low compensation, cultural insensitivity all around, and overall negative work climate.”
+At the time of this writing, no staff members had contributed reviews to Rehabs.com.
+However, reviews on Glassdoor and Indeed indicate mixed feedback.
+On Glassdoor, Youth & Shelter Services has an average rating of 3.2 out of five stars based on 15 reviews, many of which came from those who work in the two addiction facilities.
+While staff generally found working with clients at YSS rewarding, several commented on issues with management.
+“The management is very disorganized and unprofessional,” an anonymous current employee wrote to Glassdoor.

-According to YSS’s website, the facility accepts self-pay, Medicaid, and many insurance plans.
-The facility also offers a payment plan with monthly installments.
+Youth & Shelter Services, Inc. accepts self-pay, Medicaid, and many private insurance plans.
+The facility also offers a payment plan with monthly installments for those who need increased flexibility in paying the costs of the recovery program.

 User ReviewsReview this Center